hguerrero/amq-examples/registry-example-avro/README.md

 To start the local development cluster and registry:

-1. Clone this GitHub repository
+1. Open a terminal window and clone this GitHub repository

     ```bash
     git clone https://github.com/hguerrero/amq-examples.git